DennisJMurphy/possibilism/DEVLOG.md

+## [2025-07-11]
+- set the reset-password redirect path in the app, rather than in supabase
+- this successfully decouples registration confirmation and reset password
+- cleaned up some duplicate code
+- started consolidating styles, in preparation for dark/light modes WIP

 ## [2025-07-10]
 - added logout and a user-check
 - Attempted to implement improved password reset by updating Supabase Auth redirect URLs and front-end flow.